Rachel Sibande

 Rachel Sibande (born January 9, 1986, in Lilongwe, Malawi) is a Malawian computer scientist and social entrepreneur.
 She is the Founder of mHub, a technology hub and incubator for innovators and emerging entrepreneurs.

-She is a technology advocate, a recipient of a Google Anita Borg Scholarship.
+She is a technology advocate and a recipient of a Google Anita Borg Scholarship.
 In 2016, she was named one of Africa's 30 most promising entrepreneurs under the age of 30 by Forbes.

-Sibande has championed the development and deployment of innovative technology solutions in agriculture, public health, election monitoring, citizen engagement, disaster management and Digital Financial Services in 18 countries.
-She has over ten years of industry experience spanning academia, development and social enterprise domains.

 Early life and education

 At age 15, she attended the University of Malawi's Chancellor College.
 She graduated with a bachelor's degree, majoring in computer science.